-The ethical policy of JREE is based on the Committee on Publication Ethics (COPE) guidelines and complies with the codes of conduct approved by Committee of JREE Editorial Board codes of conduct.
-Readers, authors, reviewers and editors should follow these ethical policies once working with JREE.
+JREE’s ethical policy is in line with the guidelines of Committee on Publication Ethics (COPE) and complies with the codes of conduct approved by Committee of JREE Editorial Board.
+Readers, authors, reviewers, and editors should follow these ethical policies once working with JREE.
 The ethical policy of JREE is liable to determine which of the typical research papers or articles submitted to the journal should be published in the concerned issue.
-For information on this matter in publishing and ethical guidelines please visit http://publicationethics.org
+For information on this matter in publishing and ethical guidelines, please visit http://publicationethics.org.

 Duties and Responsibilities of Publishers

-- JREE is committing to ensure that editorial decisions on manuscript submissions are the final.
+- Merc is committing to ensure that editorial decisions on manuscript submissions are the final.

-- JREE is promising to ensure that the decision on manuscript submissions is only made based on professional judgment and will not be affected by any commercial interests.
+- Merc is promising to ensure that the decision on manuscript submissions is only made based on professional judgment and will not be affected by any commercial interests.

-- JREE is committing to maintain the integrity of academic and research records.
+- Merc is committing to maintain the integrity of academic and research records.

-- JREE is monitoring the ethics by Editor-in-Chief, Associate Editors, Editorial Board Members, Reviewers, Authors, and Readers.
+- Merc is monitoring the ethics by Editor-in-Chief, Associate Editors, Editorial Board Members, Reviewers, Authors, and Readers.

-- JREE is always checking the plagiarism and fraudulent data issues involving in the submitted manuscript.
+- Merc is always checking the plagiarism and fraudulent data issues involving in the submitted manuscript.

-- JREE is always willing to publish corrections, clarifications and retractions involving its publications as and when needed.
+- Merc is always willing to publish corrections, clarifications and retractions involving its publications as and when needed.

 Duties and Responsibilities of Editors